sdpython/sdpython.github.io/doc/experimental-experiment/dev/_sources/auto_recipes/plot_exporter_recipes_c_cond.rst

  .. code-block:: none

     Dynamic control flow is not supported at the moment.
-Please use functorch.experimental.control_flow.cond to explicitly capture the control flow.
+Please use torch.cond to explicitly capture the control flow.
 For more information about this error, see: https://pytorch.org/docs/main/generated/exportdb/index.html#cond-operands

     from user code:
        File "/home/xadupre/github/experimental-experiment/_doc/recipes/plot_exporter_recipes_c_cond.py", line 42, in forward